dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/mywords.md

 Some words I have written.
 Recent ones at the top.

++ I am smart enough to understand I am not wise.

++ Smart enough to understand the difference between smart and wise.
+Not wise enough to explain it.

 + Planning is astrology for organisations.

 + How to learn anything: